-Lexus electric car: LF-30 Electrified concept revealed at Tokyo Motor Show
+Lexus electric car: LF-30 concept to make European debut at Geneva

-Lexus has revealed a new electric-car concept, called the LF-30 Electrified, at the Tokyo Motor Show.
-The company says it's targeting "a fundamental leap in vehicle performance, handling and control and driver enjoyment, even as mobility changes with the development of autonomous driving and electrification".
+The company says that with the LF-30 it's targeting "a fundamental leap in vehicle performance, handling and control and driver enjoyment, even as mobility changes with the development of autonomous driving and electrification".
+The concept boasts a 110kWh battery, 150kW charging speed and an estimated range of 310 miles.
+Its 0-62mph acceleration time is 3.8 seconds and top speed is 124mph.

 Inside, the LF-30 has been influenced by a concept Lexus calls 'Tazuna', inspired by how a single rein can create a connection between a horse and its rider.
 Co-ordination between switches on the dashboard and graphics on the head-up display allow for the operation of numerous functions while keeping eyes on the road, while gesture control and augmented reality interfaces are also present.